All-Hands-AI/OpenHands/README.md

 are actively working on building better open source models!

+**Note on API retries and rate limits:**
+Some LLMs have rate limits and may require retries.
+OpenDevin will automatically retry requests if it receives a 429 error or API connection error.
+You can set LLM_NUM_RETRIES, LLM_RETRY_MIN_WAIT, LLM_RETRY_MAX_WAIT environment variables to control the number of retries and the time between retries.
+By default, LLM_NUM_RETRIES is 5 and LLM_RETRY_MIN_WAIT, LLM_RETRY_MAX_WAIT are 3 seconds and respectively 60 seconds.

 ## ⭐️ Research Strategy

 Achieving full replication of production-grade applications with LLMs is a complex endeavor.
 Our strategy involves: